sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

 To exit the viewing window press `q`.

-You may write your file content in a new files like:
+You may write your file content in a new file like:

 {% highlight bash %}
 $ cat noisy_text.txt > new_noisy_text.txt
 $ cat noisy_text.txt >> new_noisy_text.txt
 {% endhighlight %}

-The difference between `>` and `>>` is that the first one overwrites the files if it already exists, while the latter one keeps the content untouched and append to the file.
+The difference between `>` and `>>` is that the first one overwrites the file if it already exists while the latter one keeps the content untouched and appends to the existing file.

 `cat` can also turn your command-line into a basic text editor as follows: